shell-escape/EPAM-Final_task/README.md

 ![image](https://user-images.githubusercontent.com/77696343/123671147-a0adff00-d846-11eb-8c79-5b212ad09be3.png)

-Green point is the robot.
+The green point is the robot.
 Orange points are points that the robot can see. '.' is an empty space, '+' is a barier, 'x' is a wall.
 The direction of the robot is displayed with '^' for 'up', '>' for 'right', '<' for 'left' and '=' for 'down'.